Poincar\'e duality, Hilbert complexes and geometric applications: Geometric Applications

-are both a finite sequences of finite dimensional vector spaces with Poincar\'e duality.
-Finally, under the same hypothesis, if one of the two complexes $(L^{2}\Omega^{i}(M,g),d_{max/min,i})$ is Fredholm then the same conclusion holds for \end{prop}
+both are finite sequences of finite dimensional vector spaces with Poincar\'e duality.
+Finally, if one of the two properties above holds and if one of the two complexes $(L^{2}\Omega^{i}(M,g),d_{max/min,i})$ is Fredholm, then the same conclusion holds for \end{prop}